plotly/academy/_react/6-testing.md

 snapshot failure, 1 test failed, 19 tests passed (20 total in 3 test suites, run time 1.347s)
 ```

+Awesome, Jest caught the changes in the output of our App component and immediately notified us of a potential error!
+If we wanted to make this the correct text, all we would have to do is run `npm run -- -u` (`-u` stands for "update snapshots") and Jest would recognize this output as the correct one!

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>